simonsteur/expression-map-creator/readme.md

       chan: 2
 ```

-You can now load in the files you created into EMP and create your expression maps.
+You can now load the files that you created into EMP and create your expression maps.

 ### Parameters